Auditions

 No appointment necessary for AEA actors.

-Seeking (2) Male presenting and (1) Female presenting, versatile, physically agile, quick study actors.
+Seeking (2) Male presenting actor/musicians and (2) Female presenting actor/musicians, all should be versatile, physically agile, quick study actors.

-This is not a musical, but all actors involved in the production need to move well and be comfortable singing folk songs.
+This is not a musical, but all actors involved in the production need to move well.

-For more than a decade, Capital Repertory Theatre’s TYA On-The Go! in-School touring productions have been presented in a variety of schools and environments throughout the Capital Region to very diverse audiences.
+For close to twenty years, Capital Repertory Theatre’s TYA On-The Go! in-School touring productions have been presented in a variety of schools and environments throughout the Capital Region to very diverse audiences.
 Actors should enjoy performing for and interacting with young audiences (middle and high school students).
 There are post-show discussions after every performance (time permitting).
 Actors must also be collegial and adaptive.
 There are no overnight stays on the tour.
 The TYA work week is Monday – Saturday.

-Capital Rep is committed to equitable and inclusive casting.
+Capital Repertory Theatre is committed to equitable and inclusive casting.
 We actively seek actors of all races, cultural backgrounds, abilities, gender identities and gender expressions to audition.
 Our goal is to create a diversified, versatile Ensemble in a positive work atmosphere that is built on mutual respect and collaboration.

 Equity’s contracts prohibit discrimination.
 Equity is committed to diversity and encourages all its employers to engage in a policy of equal employment opportunity designed to promote a positive model of inclusion.
 As such, Equity encourages performers of all ethnicities, gender identities, and ages, as well as performers with disabilities, to attend every audition.